Table of Contents

 Start Deferring Offscreen Images Right Now

-Deferring offscreen images will help you manage below-the-fold images and address the specific PageSpeed Insights recommendation.
+Deferring offscreen images will help you manage below-the-fold images and help with the specific PageSpeed Insights recommendation.

 You can use WP Rocket to speed up your site and fix any performance issues with no effort at all.